Gwyd0/Linuxsetup/README.md

 Font - [Nerdfonts](https://www.nerdfonts.com/) <br />
 Lockscreen - [betterlockscreen](https://github.com/betterlockscreen/betterlockscreen) <br />

-# Known Issues
+# Known Issues / Future features
 i will fix these when i have time.
 * Some kind of allignment error, most likely the font.
-* Dunst Notifications are too long.
+* a lot of small bugs such as the weather not updating.
-* Update Screenshots
+* add a calendar
 * Make a install script. (prob for arch and ubuntu)

 # Installation